aminem0/dwc-owl-rdf/README.md

 In the case of the lemming nests dataset, consideration of a `dcterms:Location` entity was crucial, as it was the element tying all the yearly visits to the same plot.
 The data were modeled with a yearly count of nests being a `dwc:Event` and the nests themselves being `dwc:MaterialEntity` collected during said event.
 On that note, I would possibly like to consider an additional subproperty of `dwcdp:collectedDuring` to relate `dwc:MaterialEntities` to `dwc:Events`, possibly something like `dwcdp:notedDuring`, of which the former being a subproperty of the latter, indicating that the material entity was not only noted, but actually collected.
 If this material entity is present, then its instance is created and it becomes support for a `dwc:Occurrence` of lemmings on the parcel.
 The taxa considered here is lemmings, but such yearly visits are also considered for birds.

 ![Directed graph of the aulavik-lemming-nests dataset](images/aulavik-directed-graph.png)

+### Joseph Rock herbarium

+Both [the dead GBIF endpoint](https://serv.biokic.asu.edu/pacific/portal/content/dwca/HAW_DwC-A.zip) and [the dead alternative identifier link](https://serv.biokic.asu.edu/pacific/portal/collections/misc/collprofiles.php?collid=1).
+The collection's [link on iDigBio](https://portal.idigbio.org/portal/recordsets/959c0dc4-fcf3-477e-af63-c00a005dbc0a) shows a collection with a differing amount of occurrences.
+Likewise, visiting [the University of Hawaiʻi at Mānoa webpage](https://manoa.hawaii.edu/herbarium/) gives no link to visit the digitized collection.
+Consequently, there seems to be no direct way to obtain the dataset than through the method described above.

+### Colombia bird ring

+The dataset is different than others for the following reasons:

+1. It is written entirely in Spanish, whereas the others were written in English (even the crop flower visit, that was conducted in Japan).
+This provides a good test case of how to use language tags in RDF for biodiversity datasets.
+2. It contains a `permit.txt` extension.
+This extension is a recognized extension, [the GGBN permit extension](https://rs.gbif.org/extension/ggbn/permit_2022-08-08.xml).
+However, the use is quite different than what is defined in the extension schema.
+Nonetheless, it will offer an example of how permit information can be supplied in biodiversity datasets.
+This can be especially important when dealing with sensitive species, or species for which handling requires particular governmental accreditation.

 ## Value of revisiting datasets